kubernetes-sigs/gateway-api/site-src/concepts/api-overview.md

       Namespace label selector may be attached to this Gateway.
 When `Selector` is used, the `namespaces.selector` field must be used to specify label selectors.
 This field is not supported with `All` or `SameNamespace`.
-3. **Kinds:** The `kinds` field on a listener can be used to restrict the kinds of Routes that may be attached.
+3. **Kinds:** The `allowedRoutes.kinds` field on a listener can be used to restrict the kinds of Routes that may be attached.

 If none of the above are specified, a Gateway listener will trust Routes attached from the same namespace that support the listener protocol.